JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 #### 🧬 Delivering Structured Responses via `IProblemDetailsService`

-`IProblemDetailsService` is the abstraction responsible for writing `ProblemDetails` and `ValidationProblemDetails` responses to the HTTP output stream.
+`IProblemDetailsService` is the abstraction responsible for writing `ProblemDetails` or `ValidationProblemDetails` responses to the HTTP output stream.
 It acts as the final serialization layer in ASP.NET Core’s error-handling pipeline.

 This service is automatically registered when `AddProblemDetails()` is called, and is internally used by: